 Slovenia…No, not Slovakia, but the little country nestled between Italy, Austria, Croatia and Hungary often goes unnoticed!
-Anonymously sitting their nestled between countries that people flock to year round, a little piece of land with a culture, history and breath taking scenery that can sometimes feel forgotten.
+Anonymously sitting they nestled between countries that people flock to year-round, a little piece of land with culture, history and breathtaking scenery that can sometimes feel forgotten.
 It has the Alps…but so does Switzerland, Italy, France and Austria!
-It has an Adriatic coast…but so does Italy and Croatia.
-Then there are is the cultured filled and historic capital…but doesn’t every country have one of those!
+It has an Adriatic coast…but so do Italy and Croatia.
+Then there is the cultured filled and historic capital…but doesn’t every country have one of those!
 Well here’s why Slovenia is different and why it is the most underrated country in Europe!

-Well, with lakes comes rivers!
+Well, with lakes come rivers!
 Slovenia is a country that has many, many wonderful rivers that snake their way across the country.
-From the emerald green Ljubljanica river that we canoed down, the stunningly clear Sava that flows from Bohinj all the way to Belgrade and the wonderful light blue Soca deep in the mountains.
+From the emerald-green Ljubljanica River that we canoed down, the stunningly clear Sava that flows from Bohinj all the way to Belgrade and the wonderful light blue Soca deep in the mountains.
 Many of the rivers have carved out equally impressive canyons over the years.
-We explored the Vintgar gorge near Bled, a place we can old describe as one of the most amazing, beautiful and magical we have ever seen!
+We explored the Vintgar gorge near Bled, a place we can only describe as one of the most amazing, beautiful and magical we have ever seen!

 The epic adventures you can have

 Craving adventure, well look no further!
 In Slovenia, every adrenaline racing sport is catered for.
 We explored the canyons of Bohinj with a local guide for a trek we will never forget.
 The water sports don’t end there though with canoeing, SUP, Kayaking and rafting popular on the wonderful lakes and rivers.
 Then there is climbing, mountaineering and hiking.
 Or maybe paragliding off the main peaks, you can even do it close by to the capital!
 Then in the winter, the snow sports begin with Skiing, snowboarding and snowshoeing available all over the country!